The 120th Annual meeting of stockholders has been POSTPONED until further notice.

 Ag Commentary

-Lean hog futures closed the Wednesday session with most contracts up a dime to 40 cents higher.
-The national average base hog price was reported at $74.88 on Wednesday afternoon, down $2.45 from the week prior.
-The CME Lean Hog Index was $84.22 on September 16, down another 16 cents...
+Lean hog futures posted gains to a tick to $2.125 on Friday, with Feb up $1.77 since last Friday.
+The national average base hog negotiated price was reported at $79.00 on Friday afternoon, up 15 cents from the day prior.
+The CME Lean Hog Index was reported at $80.59 on...

 Local Weather